 - The County will prioritize equipment/projects costing less than $150,000 and equipment/projects with lower useful life to be funded through pay-as-you-go means

-- The County will seek to decrease the planned budgeted expenditure on debt supported capital equipment every year with the goal of eventually funding capital equipment through pay-as-you means entirely, with the exception of large non-recurring multi-year initiatives
+- The County will seek to decrease the planned budgeted expenditure on debt supported capital equipment every year with the goal of eventually funding capital equipment through pay-as-you means entirely, with the exception of large non-recurring multi-year initiatives to acquire entirely new depreciable technology

-- The County will limit and clearly identify any County personnel that are associated with a capital project to be funded from debt proceeds, and will avoid the funding of recurring personnel costs from debt proceeds
+- The County will limit and clearly identify any County personnel that are associated with a capital project to be funded from debt proceeds and will avoid the funding of recurring personnel costs from debt proceeds

 Because interest costs impact our taxpayers and long-term financial flexibility, debt financing should be utilized only for the creation or full replacement of capital assets.
 Debt (including capital leases) may only be used to finance capital, including land acquisition, not ongoing operations.
 Projects that are financed through debt must have a useful service life at least equal to the debt repayment period.